Cryogenic2005/SC2001-Project-2-Dijkstra-Algorithm/README.md

 Other things to note:
 - Optional arguments can be used to adjust the graph generated or which algorithm to run on.
-- The program will output the CPU time used for each algorithm to help with the comparison.
+- The program will output the number of comparisons between node distances and CPU time used for each algorithm to help with the comparison.

 ## Compilation